ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: ADiP Architecture

-Figure \ref{Fig.2} shows a comparative analysis of distributed MUL (D-MUL) latency, ADiP latency, and ADiP throughput, based on analytical modeling equations, across varying numbers of 2-bit multipliers ($M$ = 2, 4, 8, 16) at ADiP size of 64×64.
+Fig. \ref{Fig.4} shows a comparative analysis ADiP latency and throughput, across varying architecture configurations ($N$ = 4, 8, 16, 32, 64), based on analytical modeling derived by \eqref{eq:2} and \eqref{eq:3}.
 The evaluation considers operand configurations of 8b×8b, 8b×4b, and 8b×2b.
-Fig. \ref{Fig.2}(a) illustrates that D-MUL latency decreases proportionally with increasing $M$, due to enhanced parallelism.
-The latency gap between the operand configurations narrows as $M$ increases, stabilizing at one cycle when $M$=16.
-Furthermore, Fig. \ref{Fig.2}(b) shows ADiP latency following the same trend as D-MUL latency.
-Figure \ref{Fig.2}(c) highlights ADiP’s throughput advantages, achieving up to 4× higher throughput.
-The throughput increases linearly as the number of 2-bit multipliers ($M$) increases, especially for quantized operations such as 8b×4b and 8b×2b.
+ADiP latency results follow the same trend as same as reconfigurable PE latency, as shown in Fig. \ref{Fig.4}(a).
+The proposed ADiP offers throughput advantages, achieving up to 4× higher throughput, as shown in Fig. \ref{Fig.4}(b).
+By increasing the size of ADiP architecture, the throughput increases linearly, especially for quantized operations, such as 8b×4b and 8b×2b.